Uturoa

-Uturoa is a commune located in Raiatea, the largest island of the Îles Sous le Vent (Leeward Islands) in French Polynesia.
-It is situated in between the administrative subdivision of Leeward Islands and the main port of the island of Raiatea.
+Uturoa is a commune located in Ra'iātea, the largest island of the Îles Sous le Vent (Leeward Islands) in French Polynesia, in the South Pacific Ocean.
+It is situated in between the administrative subdivision of Leeward Islands and the main port of the island of Ra'iātea.

-According to the 2017 census, Uturoa has a population of 3,778 individuals.
-The commune spans approximately 120 miles (193.121 km) northwest of Papeete, the capital of French Polynesia.
+According to the 2022 census, Uturoa has a population of 3,663.
+The commune lies approximately 120 miles (193.121 km) northwest of Pape'ete, the capital of French Polynesia.

 History

 The first settlers of Uturoa were early Polynesians that came from Southeast Asia.
 They built simple shelters using grass and tree branches.
 Their diet consisted mostly of fish, wild animals, wild tubers, honey, and wild fruits.

 The first European to visit Uturoa was the Portuguese navigator Pedro Fernandez de Quirós in 1606.
 Quirós referred to the island as The Fugitive in his maps.

 In the 18th century, the famed British explorer Captain James Cook visited Uturoa during his attempt to map the Pacific Ocean.
 Later on, Charles Darwin visited Uturoa, while also exploring the Society Islands.
 The forces of Queen Mamea raided Uturoa in 1896, in retaliation for the French annexation of her kingdom, and killed several traders.
 Don the Beachcomber also lived in Uturoa for many years before it was raided.